 Under the law of premises liability, the owner has a duty to protect invitees from harm.
 This duty includes the responsibility of removing dangers in the parking lot that are not obvious to invitees and to properly and clearly warn these invitees of any hidden or non-obvious dangers that cannot be repaired with signs and other forms of warning.
 Failure to meet this duty could lead to liability if an invitee is injured on the premises.

 Examples of Situations That Could Lead to Liability

-If you or someone you love has been injured while using a commercial parking lot, you need to secure the help of Arizona premises liability lawyers who have years of experience in holding those responsible for injuries accountable.
+If you or someone you love has suffered a serious personal injury while using a commercial parking lot, you need to secure the help of Arizona premises liability lawyers who have years of experience in holding those responsible for injuries accountable.
 Contact Phillips Law Group today to schedule a free initial consultation.